Mellaoui/excerpt/README.md

 ## Documentation

-in order to start working ton the porject check the requirements 👇
+In order to start working ton the porject check the requirements 👇

 **php 8.1**